qureshinomaan/Generate-Occupancy-Maps/README.md

 # Generate-Occupancy-Maps
 Using pre-trained Deep Learning models and Transformations for generating occupancy maps.
-Currently, the system uses stereo images to generate a depth map.
-With the help of instance-segmented image and depth map, we were able to generate a instance-segmented 3d visualisation.
-We get a occupancy grid by projecting the 3d model on ground plane.

 ## Occupancy Maps
 Occupancy Grid Mapping refers to a family of computer algorithms which address the problem of generating maps from noisy and uncertain data.

+## Algorithm
+The system takes a stereo pair and generates a depth map(using PSMNet) and instance segmented scene(using maskrcnn).
+We then use these to get a 3D Model of the scene.
+This 3d model is projected to the ground to get the occupancy grid.

 ## Depth Image
-Some methods
+In CV, a depth image contains information about depth of surfaces presents in the image. s Some methods to get the depth image.
 * Stereo Methods.
-* Monocular Methods(To be done).
+* Monocular Methodss.
 * Network (PSMNET)

-## Three Methods Before Occupancy Grid
+  * PSMNet actually gives disparity map, which can be converted to a depth map.

-Semantic Segmentation
+## Semantic Segmentation
-* InPlace-ABN-Mapillary
-Instance Segmentation
-* Mask RCNN
-Depth Image
-*  PSMNET
+We identify each instance of each object featured in the image instead of categorizing each pixel like in semantic segmentation.
+* We can use pretrained models of detectron2 model-zoo.

 ### Input
 The inputs are